 Practice focusing on what truly matters, and letting go of what does not.
 Use your frustrations to motivate you rather than annoy you.
 You are in control of your focus and how you choose to allocate your energy today.

-The renowned psychologist Carl Rogers noted that people are often unhappy because of a lack of congruence in their lives, which is another way of saying momentary complexity blinds us to the simple solutions of life.
+The renowned psychologist Carl Rogers noted that people are often unhappy because of a lack of congruence in their lives, which is another way of saying that complexity blinds us to life’s simple and obvious solutions.
 For Rogers, simply sitting with a patient and having them talk through their problems, without the therapist leading them or making judgments or giving advice, was the best way for them to let go of their problems.
 Rogers determined that when you give a person a safe and supportive space to think through things, they tend to do so more effectively.

 Right now, I want to give you a safe and supportive space to think, so you can let go of any extra baggage that’s been weighing you down.
 Try this: pause for a second to notice what’s going on in your body.
 Are your jaw muscles clenched?
 Are your shoulders or neck tightened?
-Do you notice a part of your body holding on to tension—perhaps tension fueled by something you’re subconsciously worried about?
+Do you notice a part of your body holding on to tension — perhaps tension fueled by something you’re worried about?

 Most of us are holding tension in our bodies and stress in our minds, whether we realize it or not.